 The Tallahassee Garden Club has a rich tradition of being involved in the community, a few of our projects include:

-• Maintaining Blue Star Markers
+• Blue Star Memorial Markers

-• Plant Exchange and Horticulture
+• Monthly Plant Exchange and Horticulture Programs

 BLUE STAR MEMORIAL MARKERS

-National Garden Clubs has adopted the program to honor all those who have served, are serving or will serve in the future.
-TGC has placed two Blue Star Markers in Tallahassee, one on US Highway 90, between Riggins Rd and Phillips Rd., and another one on Apalachee Parkway, two blocks east of the State Capitol.
-The blue star featured on the brass memorial symbolizes the blue star on the WWII service flag which hung in so many homes of service men and women as a tribute.
-These markers are maintained and wreaths placed on them by garden club members on Memorial Day and Veteran’s Day.
+This project was initiated by National Garden Clubs, Inc. to honor all who have served, are serving or will serve in the future in the US Armed Forces.
+TGC was instrumental in placing two Blue Star Memorial Markers in Tallahassee, one on US Highway 90, between Riggins Rd and Phillips Rd., and another on Apalachee Parkway, two blocks east of the State Capitol.
+Additionally, TGC and other Clubs in District 3 maintain the Blue Star Memorial Marker in the National Cemetery located on US 27.The blue star featured on the brass memorial symbolizes the blue star on the WWII service flag which hung in so many homes of service men and women during that war.
+These markers are maintained and wreaths placed on them by garden club members each Memorial Day and Veteran’s Day.